 2. Urinary Tract Infection

 Urinary Tract Infection (UTI) generally isn’t anything serious to worry about.
 With the prescription of antibiotics by your doctor, this resolves in about seven to ten days.
 UTI occurs when there’s an infection in any part of your urinary tract, due to the presence of bacteria.
-Women are generally more prone to UTI.
+Women are generally more prone to UTI and can seek treatment at this private urologist.

 Symptoms of UTI include: